ayush-mittal/hello-world/README.md

 # hello-world
-this is my first project on GitHub.
+This is my first project on GitHub.
+I have been in coding mode from last two years and since then, I could not make pause on it.